tc39/proposal-seeded-random/README.md

 ### Serializing/Restoring/Cloning a PRNG: the `.getState()` and `.setState()` methods ###

 The `.getState()` method returns a fresh `Uint8Array` containing the PRNG's current state.
-(Note: the state is different and larger than a seed.)
+(Note: the state is different and larger than a seed; 112 bytes vs 32.)

 The `.setState()` method takes a `Uint8Array` containing a PRNG state, verifies that it's a valid state for the PRNG